DerekShain/JSTK/README.md

 # JSTK

-This is for the Job Search ToolKit used throught my course.
+This is for the Career Services used throughout my time at Codeworks.